EricssonResearch/dnt/getting_started/scenario_ladder/README.md

 ```

 If everything is OK, the `r2dtwo` instances are up and running.
-But we have to generate some traffic right now with `netcat` so run it on the `talker` node:
+We can generate some traffic with `netcat` so run it on the `talker` node:

 ```
 talker netcat -u 192.168.2.2 20345